 These outcomes need to be repeated in the years ahead of us, as the Minister of Finance and Planning, His Excellency has been successful in reducing the fiscal deficit, to the lowest ever witnessed in the past 30 years.
 It is not by any accident, but by carefully designed plans, and strategies.
 Those achievements are results of bold corrective decisions after having engaged in a wide consultation process.
 They involve balancing hard choices.
 More such plans, strategies and consultations will be required to address remaining financial imbalances particularly in state enterprises.
 We believe that His Excellency deserves credit and appreciation for all these bold moves.
 We are a fortunate lot and a blessed one, in the Ministry of Finance and Planning for His Excellency’s fatherly guidance.
 We are grateful for such extraordinary human qualities.
 We as officials of the Ministry remain firmly committed to provide well thought out options to make those choices better and support His Excellency’s commitment to ensure that Sri Lanka will consolidate as a middle-income country free of poverty.
 We need more knowledgeable and quality people to do so.
 We will use Miloda to equip us for that cause, as the incumbent Secretary I can proudly say that the Ministry of Finance and the Treasury, the key arm of the Ministry maintain the highest level of professional integrity and commitment to perform our task in the best national interest however hard or challenging the task may be.
 We invited Mr Lalith Weeratunga, Secretary to the President to speak on the publications title, ‘The Nation’s Journey, Sri Lanka’s Transformation to a Middle-income Economy’.
 We could not think of a better person to do this task than Mr Weeratunga himself.
 As a fellow public servant, we are proud of his distinguished position at the head of the public service and his level of integrity, commitment and above all simplicity in life.
 We on behalf of all our staff thank Mr Weeratunga for accepting our invitation and gracing this occasion.
 Dr Sarath Amunugama Senior Minister of International Monetary Coorporation, and Mr Nivard Cabraal, Governor of the Central Bank, of Sri Lanka, have sent their greetings to this occasions and have expressed their regret for their inability to attend as they are out of the country on official work.
 I thank them for their support and coorporation in our work.
 Last but not least, I owe a special word of appreciation to Mrs Shamalie Gunawardena, Director General, Department of Legal Affairs, and her team who managed this project so well and beyond our imagination.

-Lalith Weeratunga, Secretary to the President
+Speech delivered by Lalith Weeratunga, Secretary to the President

 I feel more than privileged to be asked to address this August gathering on a momentous occasion.
 The occasion being the opening of the Academy of Financial Studies and with it a launch of a very useful publication, ‘A Nation’s Journey, Sri Lanka’s Transformation to a Middle Income Economy’.